Google crawlers can only follow links with the proper a tag, not JavaScript.

 Use a tags to provide a link to another page

-I think it is well known that <a> tag is used as an element to take you to another page, but sometimes I see cases of page links using <button> tag, or using <a> tag or JavaScript.
+is used as an element to take you to another page, but sometimes I see cases of page links using <button> tag

-You may be using this for a specific purpose, but if you want Google's crawlers to crawl through your site, you should use <a> tags.
+You may be using this for a specific purpose, but if you want Google's crawlers to crawl through your site, you should use <a> tags

 Because Google's crawlers cannot follow links if they are not proper tags.